bluesky66-dev/kibana/x-pack/plugins/infra/README.md

 ### Creating PRs

-As with all of Kibana, we welcome contributions from everyone.
+As with all of HyperSec Kibana, we welcome contributions from everyone.
 The usual life-cycle of a PR looks like the following:

 1. **Create draft PR**: To make ongoing work visible, we recommend creating